coostendorp/dojo-rps/README.md

-# Simple RPS
+# Simple RPS (Rock Paper Scissors)
-This game is continuous, to keep it simple.
-It works based on a hash-based commitment scheme.

-If no one committed, anyone can commit the first move.
-Then any other address can commit a move.
-Both then reveal (in any order), and the winner's address is returned.
+- A continuous game, finishing one automatically starts the next
+- Uses a hash-based commitment scheme
+- For 2 players, but every game can have different accounts participating
+- Once both players reveal their choice, the winner is decided and the game is reset

 # Dojo Web Starter: Official Guide